← Research

 perform_transfer(from_acct, to_acct, amount)

-Batch updates in memory, flush periodicallyEventual consistency, potential loss on crash
+Batch updates in memory, flush periodicallyEventual consistency; loss risk on crash

-Shard counters across multiple rowsMust aggregate at read time
+Shard counters across N rowsAggregate at read time

 Optimistic locking with version columnsRetry overhead on contention